 CAMS-related projects

 CAMS provides both global atmospheric composition products, using the Integrated Forecasting System (IFS) of ECMWF, and regional European products, provided by an ensemble of nine regional models.
-HYGEOS coordinates the CAMS2_35 project that requires experience and expertise in several domains: integrated global chemistry and aerosol modelling, physics and chemistry of the atmosphere, air quality modelling, as well as a detailed knowledge on the architecture and functioning of the IFS and of the possible observational datasets used for evaluation.
+HYGEOS co-leads with KNMI the CAMS2_35Bis project that requires experience and expertise in several domains: integrated global chemistry and aerosol modelling, physics and chemistry of the atmosphere, air quality modelling, as well as a detailed knowledge on the architecture and functioning of the IFS and of the possible observational datasets used for evaluation.
+CAMS2_35Bis acts as a continuation, until 31st March 2028, of the successful CAMS2_35 project (September 2021 to February 2025) which was also co-led by HYGEOS.

-In this project, HYGEOS is also in charge of the developments aiming at improving and extending all aspects of tropospheric and stratospheric aerosol modelling:
+In this project, HYGEOS is in charge of the developments aiming at improving and extending all aspects of tropospheric and stratospheric aerosol modelling:

 R&D projects to prepare the CAMS evolution